pautva/co-creation-toolkit/src/content/work/devon.md

   - User Testing
 ---

+After the prototype was developed, it was tested by a range of intended users to assess its usability and effectiveness.
 This case study briefly describes the activities of this design sprint, the outcomes and the lessons learned.

 ## Activities